-When life starts here on earth, trees have been our friend since then and have given us both food and oxygen.
+When life starts here on earth, trees have been our friends since then and have given us both food and oxygen.
 As the human race evolved, it has provided us with so many uses such as medicine, shelter, and many more that helps people in our everyday lives.
 In our generation today, their value continues to amaze people, and scientists are discovering more benefits.
 Despite the excellent benefits the trees are giving us, they can also be dangerous to people.
-Trees that are considered as harmful can cause millions of infrastructure damage and worse, human life.
-Detecting early signs of a problem and getting insight from a professional who inspects trees condition, can reduce the risk of having serious issues.
+Trees that are considered harmful can cause millions of infrastructure damage and worse, human life.
+Detecting early signs of a problem and getting insight from a professional who inspects trees‘ condition, can reduce the risk of having serious issues.
 Here are some of the things you need to know if the tree in your area is considered hazardous.

 Trees that are hanging, broken, and have damaged limbs can cause serious issues, for trees that are showing these kinds of structures should be checked carefully.
 Especially trees that are hanging to some electric cable and leaning to an area where most people passed by should be examined immediately by professionals.
 These tree inspectors will look closely to check if the tree has existing splits and cracks and check the severity of the damage.
 Remember that not all trees that are leaning are dangerous; some grow up to be in a leaning position like an Oak tree, which has strong woods that does not break off easily.

-Limbs may look healthy from the outside, but little did you know that it could be dead from the inside.
+Limbs may look healthy from the outside, but little did you know that they could be dead from the inside.
 It’s not just hanging trees or broken limbs that are dangerous but also dead limbs.
 It can fall when wind and rain are too strong and worse break if you put too much pressure on it.
 The first noticeable thing you will notice if the limb is dead if there is no leaf coming out of it when it should be in full bloom.
 Reach out to a tree removal expert about how to prevent falling limbs from causing severe problems.
 Dead limbs can remain in a tree for years without knowing that it already has decayed.

 Roots are one of the essential parts of the tree as they are responsible for getting all the water and nutrients out of the soil.
 If the roots get damaged, the entire tree could die.
 When roots are rotting, decayed, or cut, there is a risk that the tree may break off or fall over, causing too much trouble and may harm people.
 One common reason why roots are getting harm is through various road constructions such as road widening and utilities repair.
 But problems may not show in the early stage; you will see the effect after a year or even a decades later.
 Keep in mind that even a tree that looks healthy and strong can have a serious root problem.